WraithGlade/WG-rainbow-vim/README.md

-# WraithGlade's Rainbow Highlighter for Vim
+# WraithGlade's Rainbow Delimiter Highlighter for Vim

 ## Purpose and History